betancourtl/react-ads/README.md

 **AdHeap**

-The AdHeap is in charge of Prioritizing the ads in order.
+The AdHeap is in charge of prioritizing the ads in order.
 The priority order is based on load type and level type.

 Priority level data structure is defined below: